pangenome/odgi/docs/rst/commands/odgi_stats.rst

 -----------------

 | **-y, --yaml**
+| Setting this option prints all selected statistics in YAML format instead of pseudo TSV to stdout.

+| **-m, --multiqc**
-| Setting this option prints all statistics in YAML format instead of pseudo TSV to stdout.
-This includes *-S,--summarize*, *-W,--weak-connected-components*, *-L,--self-loops*, *-b,--base-content*, *-l,--mean-links-length*, *-g,--no-gap-links*, *-s,--sum-path-nodes-distances*, and *-d,--penelize-different-orientation*. *-p,path-statistics* is still optional.
-Not applicable to *-N,--nondeterministic-edges*!
+| Setting this option prints all! statistics in YAML format instead of pseudo TSV to stdout.
+This includes *-S,--summarize*, *-W,--weak-connected-components*, *-L,--self-loops*, *-b,--base-content*, *-l,--mean-links-length*, *-g,--no-gap-links*, *-s,--sum-path-nodes-distances*, *-f,--file-size*, and *-d,--penalize-different-orientation*. *-p,path-statistics* is still optional.
+Not applicable to *-N,--nondeterministic-edges*.
+Overwrites all other given OPTIONs!
+The output is perfectly curated for the `ODGI MultiQC module <https://multiqc.info/docs/#odgi>`__.

 Threading
 ---------